 Queensland businesses can request a Safety Advocate to visit a workplace, free of charge.

-A Safety Advocate will attend your event - whether it’s your regular safety meeting, toolbox talk or annual staff BBQ - to speak to workers about the importance of safety in the workplace.
+A Safety Advocate will attend your event - whether it’s your regular safety meeting, toolbox talk or annual staff BBQ - to speak to workers, supervisors and managers about the importance of safety in the workplace.

 Safety Advocates share their personal stories of trauma and tragedy to compel workers and employers to think about the most important reason for workplace safety.